2022 Copa Federación de España

 The 2022 Copa Federación de España was the 30th edition of the Copa Federación de España, also known as Copa RFEF, a knockout competition for Spanish football clubs.

-The competition began in August with the first games of the Regional stages and ended 2 November with the final of the National tournament.
+The competition began in August with the first games of the Regional stages and ended on 2 November with the final of the National tournament.
 As part of the new competition format started in 2019, the four semifinalists qualified for the Copa del Rey first round.

 Regional tournaments

 Andalusia tournament

 The Royal Andalusian Football Federation (RFAF) decided to create the 'Copa RFAF' in 2020.
 The finalists of this competition were selected as the Andalusian representatives in the national phase of Copa RFEF.

 Aragon tournament

 Eight teams joined the tournament: Atlético Monzón (5), Barbastro (5), Binéfar (5), Brea (4), Calamocha (5), Caspe (5), Cuarte (5) and Ejea (5).
-The group phase started 14 August.
+The group phase started on 14 August.